aubm/aubm-website/content/posts/how-to-better-promote-your-bad-ideas.md

 >
 > &minus; Still that won't guarantee us that our images are fully secured.
 Why investing in an effort that won't satisfy all our needs?

 A solution doesn't need to be perfect to be the best your team can produce.
-That being said, this king of argument works surprisingly well in many contexts, so feel free to give it a shot!
+That being said, this kind of argument works surprisingly well in many contexts, so feel free to give it a shot!

 ### The false analogy

-The use of analogies is a good strategy to understand new unknown concepts by comparing them to more familiar and somehow similar concepts.
+The use of analogies is a good strategy to understand new unknown concepts by comparing them to more familiar and somehow similar ones.
 For example, comparing containers to lightweight virtual machines can help someone at getting a first idea of the concept.
 But analogies have limits, and the more we deep into the specificities of the individual concepts, the less the analogy stays relevant.

 To put it another way, the less a person knows about a given topic, the easiest it will be for you to abuse of fallacious analogies.
 So whenever possible, take advantage of this!